Meet the African models breaking barriers

 Kanye West's Yeezy Season 4 was the most diverse sending 97 percent models of color down the runway.
 His controversial season 3 show featured entirely non-white models.

-This season New York had the highest diversity with 30.3 percent of castings featuring models of color, while Milan was the least diverse with only 20.9 percent this season.
+This season New York had the highest diversity with 30.3 percent of castings featuring models of color, while Milan was the least diverse with only 20.9 percent.

 'Black models weren't in season'